- Why Research

 Goal: To discover new preventive and treatment strategies for patients with metastatic breast cancer.

 Metastatic breast cancer, also called Stage IV, is the most advanced form of breast cancer.
 While there are ways to slow its growth, there is no cure for it, so interventions are urgently needed to prevent metastasis.
-Dr. Lidereau is conducting studies to understand the early processes that lead to metastasis.
-She has identified a potential target for drug development that would prevent tumors from spreading to other tissues.
+Dr. Lidereau is studying the molecular mechanisms underlying breast cancer progression and has identified a potential target for drug development that would prevent tumors from spreading to other tissues.

 Full Research Summary